-- 4. Service Optimization The Center operator must maintain the efficiency and effectiveness of its overall operations as well as the quality to maximize client service impact with the MBDA Business Center Program.
-Under this function, the Center shall: - a) Execute signed work plan agreements and engagements with clients; - b) Input data, progress, best practices and results into the MBDA CRM Performance system within three (3) business days of the time of service and/or receipt of documentation (note: failure to adhere to may result in MBDA enforcement action); - Establish procedures for collecting and accounting for all fees charged to clients; accounting records for fees collected should be maintained on a consistent basis; no comingling of fees and funds; - d) Maintain records/files for all work charged to the program and clients; systems should be efficient and meet industry standards; - e) Ensure all files are properly recorded and supported by documentation including, MBDA Notice of Data Use; client MBE self-certification, MBDA data privacy notice, needs assessment, work assignments, finished work products, and awarded transactions; - f) Obtain required verification documentation for any of the performance measures claimed (See Appendix C) "Performance Measures and Related Definitions"; - g) Comply with all reporting requirements that are established as the terms of the award; - h) Cooperate with MBDA in maintaining content for the CRM Performance system, and other available online tools located at www.mbda.gov; - i) Execute a Trademark and Licensing Agreement prior to using the MBDA Business center logo - j) Formal instructions and guidelines will be provided to the Center operator at the Post-Award Conference.
+- 4. Service Optimization The Project operator must maintain the efficiency and effectiveness of its overall operations as well as the quality to maximize client service impact with the MBDA Business Project Program.
+Under this function, the Project shall: - a) Execute signed work plan agreements and engagements with clients; - b) Input data, progress, best practices and results into the MBDA CRM Performance system within three (3) business days of the time of service and/or receipt of documentation (note: failure to adhere to may result in MBDA enforcement action); - Establish procedures for collecting and accounting for all fees charged to clients; accounting records for fees collected should be maintained on a consistent basis; no comingling of fees and funds; - d) Maintain records/files for all work charged to the program and clients; systems should be efficient and meet industry standards; - e) Ensure all files are properly recorded and supported by documentation including, MBDA Notice of Data Use; client MBE self-certification, MBDA data privacy notice, needs assessment, work assignments, finished work products, and awarded transactions; - f) Obtain required verification documentation for any of the performance measures claimed (see, Appendix C "Performance Measures and Related Definitions"); - g) Comply with all reporting requirements that are established as the terms of the award; - h) Cooperate with MBDA in maintaining content for the CRM Performance system, and other available online tools located at www.mbda.gov; - i) Comply with the terms of Appendix L regarding the use of the MBDA Trademark prior to using the MBDA Business Project trademark; and - j) Adhere to MBDA's trademark and licensing requirements and branding guidelines for all forms of communication, including use of logo, design or marketing collateral, office and event signage.
+Formal instructions and guidelines will be provided to the Project operator at the Post-Award Conference.

-The term MBDA Business Center staff is a trademark of the Federal Government and the Federal Government reserves exclusive rights in the term.
+The term MBDA Business Project staff is a trademark of the Federal Government and the Federal Government reserves exclusive rights in the term.
 Permission to use the term is granted to the project operator for the sole purpose of representing the activities of the operator in the fulfillment of the terms of the financial assistance award.

-The Center is not authorized to use either the Department of Commerce's (DOC) official seal or the MBDA logo in any of its electronic and/or printed publications, documents or other materials without prior written approval from the Department of Commerce.
-Neither the Center operator, Center director nor Center staff are permitted to represent themselves as employees of the Federal Government.
 See Appendix L for more detailed information on the trademark and licensing requirements.

+The Project is not authorized to use either the Department of Commerce's (DOC) official seal or the MBDA logo in any of its electronic and/or printed publications, documents or other materials without prior written approval from the Department of Commerce.
+Neither the Project operator, Project director, nor any Project staff person is permitted to represent themselves as an employee of the Federal Government.

-The Center operator must ensure the Center maintains full operational capacity and services throughout the program year.
+The Project operator must ensure the Project maintains full operational capacity and services throughout the program year.